Headaches In Children: Causes, Symptoms, Treatment And Prevention

 • The symptoms worsen with time

-• The headaches start to impact your child’s daily activities, such as being unable to attend school or problems while sleeping
+• The headaches start to impact your child’s daily activities, such as being unable to attend school or having problems while sleeping

 • New symptoms begin to emerge